gocardless/http-api-design/README.md

 ```

 ## API SSL
 All API request must be made over SSL.
-Any non-secure requests will return `api_error`.
+Any non-secure requests will return `ssl_required`.
 No redirects are made.

 ```
 HTTP/1.1 403 Forbidden